ELISABET LAGERSTEDT

 After university and an international internship at Hilti Group in the early 1990s, I started my career with Unilever as a Market Research Officer.

-As I was pregnant with my second child (in 2010), things started to feel less comfortable and I found myself questioned and stretched in several avenues of life.
-I even got the question “Will you really continue working after your second child?” from a global senior executive – which as a Swedish woman made me both stunned and surprised.
-It was something I didn’t take lightly.
-It led to a lot of contemplation as I started to realize that they saw me having a second child as a real problem.
-At the same time, I was becoming mature to take on a new challenge.
-And I did.
+As I was pregnant with my second child (in 2010), I found myself questioned and stretched in several avenues of life.
+I even got the question “Will you really continue working after your second child?” from a global senior executive – which as a Swedish woman made me both stunned and surprised: I was going to continue my career!
+This was not something I took lightly as it slowly dawned on me that they saw me having a second child as a real problem.
+Instead, I decided to take on a new professional challenge.

-Circumstances unfolded in a way that it slowly became clear to me that I needed to step up my own game to better contribute to co-creating the future that I believe we all want for our children and the coming generations.
-Ultimately, to inspire and empower other business leaders to step up, too.
+Switching to another corporate job after my second child was born – as Vice President of Marketing & Communications at Thule Group – slowly led me to reevaluate my life balance, career and how I could make a more meaningful difference.
+Circumstances also unfolded in a way that it became clear that I needed to find a way to better contribute to co-creating the future that I – already back then – believed we all want for our children and the coming generations.
+And, ultimately to inspire and empower other business leaders to step up, too.

 This major shift allowed me to have a valuable business impact while balancing life.
 It also allowed me time to focus on co-creating better futures for coming generations.